-We expect the Affordable Care Act will be supported by a substantial number of underlying regulations, many of which have not been issued.
+We expect the Affordable Care Act will be supported by a substantial number of underlying regulations, many of which have not been issued and recently, certain provisions applicable to employers were delayed.
 Accordingly, a complete determination of the impact of the Affordable Care Act cannot be made at this time.
 However, we expect our future health care costs to increase more rapidly based on analysis published by the United States Department of Health and Human Services, input from independent advisors and our understanding of various provisions of the Affordable Care Act that differ from our previous medical plans, such as:

-- Certain preventive services provided without charge to employees;

-- Automatic enrollment of new employees;

-- Higher maximum age for dependent coverage;

-- Elimination of lifetime benefit caps; and

-- Free choice vouchers for certain lower income employees.
+- Certain preventive services provided without charge to employees; - Automatic enrollment of new employees; - · Higher maximum age for dependent coverage; - · Elimination of lifetime benefit caps; and - Free choice vouchers for certain lower income employees.